May 30, 2022

 LYRICS: modified from W. Shakespeare "Hamlet (Prince of Denmark)"; the soliloquy "O, what a rogue and peasant slave am I"

 Notes to the Lyrics: The lines sung by MG Stanley and by the Chorus generally exhibit the 3-syllable rhyming which has come to characterize the original and parodies of the "Major General's Song".
-In the present circumstance, neither the MG or I was able to convince the Prince of Denmark to use a rhyming convention adopted by British naval officers several centuries later; his lines here have only single-syllable rhyming, and are therfore similar to Tom Lehrer's accessible version used in the song "The Eleme
+In the present circumstance, neither the MG nor I was able to convince the Prince of Denmark to use a rhyming convention adopted by British naval officers several centuries later; his lines here have mostly single-syllable rhyming, and are therfore similar to Tom Lehrer's accessible version used in the song "The Eleme

 nts" .